-This year, it’s more important than ever for kids to keep reading over summer break.
+It’s more important than ever for kids to keep reading over summer break.
 Did you know that kids who don’t practice reading during the summer can lose up to three months of reading ability?

-Beanstack lets you track reading, participate in challenges, and engage with fun literacy activities.
+Georgia Public Library Service provides online access to Beanstack to all 411 public libraries in the state.
+Through Beanstack, you can track reading, participate in challenges, and engage with fun literacy activities.
 You can check with your local library to see their schedule and learn how to sign up for Beanstack.

 Prevent the summer learning slide, and help your child be ready for school in the fall, through the Summer Reading Program at your local library.